 Carbon flux chambers are used to measure the variation of carbon dioxide level in the air.
 As the gas-tight chamber closes, the carbon dioxide level in the air decreases.
 If the vegetation inside the chamber absorbs more carbon dioxide from the air than is released from the soil and vegetation, it can be stated that the vegetation absorbs carbon from the air.

-Correspondingly, if the vegetation for some reason cannot photosynthesise or the level of photosynthesis is lower than CO2 released from soil respiration, the carbon dioxide level in the chamber starts to rise.
+If the vegetation for some reason cannot photosynthesise or the level of photosynthesis is lower than CO2 released from soil respiration, the carbon dioxide level in the chamber starts to rise.
 In that case, the field block releases carbon into the atmosphere.

 Cover crops bind carbon effectively